frontendpatterns/frontendpatterns.dev/src/content/patterns/computed-value.md

 ## Solution

-Apply the Computed Value pattern by deriving values from state only when dependencies change rather than on every render, and reinforce it with concise examples or tests.
+Derive values from state only when dependencies change rather than on every render.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.